Skip to Content

 Maybe she did.
 She did impress everyone with this piece of her work, where she didn’t romanticize domestic violence but rather showed how dangerous trauma bonding can be.
 As for the open ending, I’m leaving that to your imagination.

 Okay, I might not be the biggest Colleen Hoover fan.
-Still, some of her characters were impressive enough to get their own paragraph.
+Still, some of her It Ends With Us characters were impressive enough to get their own paragraph.
 I’ll be giving them exactly that – the part and appreciation that they deserve.

 I’m gonna make this short, so let’s start with our favorite girl, the heart of the story – Lily.